jackdewinter/pymarkdown/docs/rules/rule_md033.md

 | `enabled` | `boolean` | `True` | Whether the plugin rule is enabled. |
 | `allowed_elements` | `string` | `!--` | Comma separated list of tag starts that are allowable. |

-To be clear, if using the `allowed_elements` configuration value, the provided value is a comma separated list of allowable element sequences.
+To be clear, if using the `allowed_elements` configuration value, the supplied value is a comma separated list of allowable element sequences.
 Those element names are derived by taking the start of the tag and skipping over the start character `<` or the start and close characters `</`.